Check your Voter Registration Status

 In addition, voters should understand basic rules governing voting laws in California that affect who they may vote for during the Presidential Primary.

-The Republican, Green, and Peace and Freedom party’s rule differs in that a voter MUST be registered with their party in order to vote for their Presidential Primary candidate.
-You CANNOT be registered as a “No Party Preference” or “Decline to State."
+The Republican, Green, and Peace and Freedom party’s rule differs in that a voter MUST be registered with their party in order to vote for their Presidential Primary Candidate.
+You CANNOT be registered as a “No Party Preference” or “Decline to State" if you want to vote for a Presidential Primary Election Candidate from one of the listed parties.

-A voter who has registered with the “American Independent Party” is registered with an official political party.
-It does not mean that the voter is independent of the Republicans or the Democrats which is sometimes assumed by voters.
+Note: A voter who has registered with the “American Independent Party” is registered with an officially recognized political party.
+It does not mean that the voter is independent of the Republicans, Democrats, or any other party, which is sometimes assumed by voters.
+"American Independent" registered voters will receive a ballot in the Presidential Primary with the names of the candidates for that party.